Macck209/Muddy-Splash-Potion/README.md

 # Muddy-Splash-Potion
 Minecraft fabric server-side mod.
-Splash potions without effects convert dirt into mud.
+Splash potions (with no status effects) convert dirt into mud.